Non-comoving Cold Dark Matter in a $\Lambda$CDM background: An exact solution with dust and energy flux

-In what follows we will consider the quasi-plane ($k=0$) particular case of \eqref{eq:Tab} given by $p=\Pi_{ab}=0$ but $\rho,\,\Lambda,\,q_a\neq 0$ that generalizes the quasi-plane ``heat conducting dust'' exact solution found by Goode \cite{Goode}.
-Expressed in cylindrical coordinates, $x=r\cos \phi$, $y=r\sin\phi$, the metric takes the following form:
+where $\rho,\,p,\,\pi^{ab}$ and $q_a$ are the matter-energy density, isotropic and anistropic pressure and energy flux.
+However, we will consider as source of \eqref{Szmetric} the particular case of \eqref{eq:Tab} with $p=\pi_{ab}=0$ that generalizes to $\Lambda>0$ the exact solution found by Goode \cite{Goode}